 Built in 1874 by the same firm that designed the Brooklyn Bridge, Reading’s rail bridge was heavily used by pedestrians to get over the train yard to Reading’s Outer Station.
 According to this Reading Eagle article,

 The Outer Station, which stood off North Sixth Street, handled passenger and freight service on Reading Company lines.

 and yes, the bridge did swing…

 “You and your friends could actually make it swing if you had the right rhythm,” he explained.

 … Read the rest

 Before the current Penn Street bridge (also known as the Penn Street Viaduct) was constructed in 1913, a steel bridge led traffic back and forth from West Reading to Reading.
 It was constructed in 1885, and spanned a total of 1128ft.
-It was designed for ordinary traffic of the late 1800s, which rendered it outdated … Read the rest
+It was designed for ordinary traffic of the late 1800s, which rendered it outdated by the increased availability of the automobile in the 1900s.… Read the rest